 CCAP Competencies and Facets Level Specific LO Profes sionalism & Interpersonal Relationships 1.
 Demonstrates knowledge of theories and empirical data regarding relationships (e.g., interpersonal relationships, power relationships, therapeutic alliance, interface with social psychology, etc.) Advanced 1, 2 2.
 Demonstrates knowledge of self (e.g., motivation, culture, resources, values, personal biases, factors that may influence the professional relationship such as limits) Advanced 5, 7, 8 4.
 Engages in a professional level and style of conduct and deportment (e.g., organization, timeliness, dress and hygiene, practicing within one's competence) Advanced 5, 6, 7, 8, 9 7.
 Engages in reflective practice and adjusts personal approach, as needed, in professional contexts (e.g., self-care, communicating with colleagues, seeking supervision or feedback) Intermediate 1, 5, 6, 7, 8, 9 Interv ention & Consultation 1.
 Demonstrates knowledge of major evidenced-based intervention theories and approaches with individuals and systems (e.g., children, families, groups, organizations).
 This includes demonstrating respect for the positive aspects of all major intervention approaches, with an openness to varied viewpoints and approaches.
-Advanced 1, 2, 3, 4, 6, 7 will practice and discuss various psychotherapy techniques.
-To facilitate and fully benefit from these experiential components, a willingness to engage and take risks is required.
+Advanced 1, 2, 3, 4, 6, 7 experiential components, a willingness to engage and take risks is required.
 None of us is perfect and we can only make progress through practice of skills.